Generic Name: fentanyl (FEN-ta-nil)

 Duragesic patch is used for:

-Managing moderate to severe chronic pain in patients who need continuous, around-the-clock narcotic (opioid) pain relief and whose pain cannot be managed by other pain medicines.
+Managing severe chronic pain.
+Duragesic patch is only for use when continuous, around-the-clock treatment is needed for a long time.
+It is only for use when other pain treatments do not treat your pain well enough or you cannot take them.
 Duragesic patch should only be used by patients who have already been taking other narcotic pain medicine on a regular schedule and are tolerant to its effects.

 Duragesic patch is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to decrease pain.